notspecia/JavaScript/README.md

 ## TO FIX

-1. fix esercise number 2 (section 8 event loop), implement the logic of SPELL VS CHARACTER / ENEMY
+1. complete the documentation of the ex number 1 of the event-loop

 2. read the new slides of section 10 (the-DOM) and do the exercises